arrowheadapps/strapi-connector-firestore/examples/cloud-run-and-hosting/extensions/README.md

-> This file exists to prevent Strapi crash while compiling
+> This directory exists to prevent Strapi crash while compiling